 - Gambling to cope with uncomfortable feelings and or thought

 When grief doesn’t go away: Loss is an inevitable part of life, and grief is a natural part of the healing process.
 It’s normal to feel sad, numb or angry following a loss.
 But as time passes, these emotions should become less intense as you accept the loss and start to move forward.
 If you aren’t feeling better over time, or your grief is getting worse, it may be a sign that your grief has developed into a more serious problem, such as unresolved or complicated grief.
 Dealing with a significant loss can be one of the most difficult times in a person’s life.
 Traditional support groups encourage grievers to talk about the pain, but don’t always offer a path to recovery.
+The Thorpe Recovery Centre’s five-day Grief Intensive utilizes Edu-Therapy Solutions Cognitive Behavioral process for healing grieving hearts.
 The Thorpe Recovery Centre’s five-day Grief Intensive utilizes the Grief Recovery Method developed by the Grief Recovery Institute.
 This method supports individuals to move through their grief and take clear actions that will move them forward in the healing process.

 How do I know if I have Unresolved Grief?